API Management is about much more than just monitoring an API.

 People need to be able to use your API without burdening you with a ton of questions and complaints.
 You need to ensure that you define it properly, document it well, and publish the definition and documentation effectively.

-EAP provides a robust set of tools for API definition, documentation, and content management, as well as policy and lifecycle management.
+Atmosphere provides a robust set of tools for API definition, documentation, and content management, as well as policy and lifecycle management.
 This allows you to make sure your APIs are correctly structured and well documented.
-EAP also integrates well with internal design and development processes to help make sure that the internal services and applications that support your API are up to the task.
+Atmosphere also integrates well with internal design and development processes to help make sure that the internal services and applications that support your API are up to the task.

 Good stuff, you’ve defined your API properly and have published it with well-structured documentation.
 It’s in the catalog with a nice description, an appropriate name and set of icons, and you’ve even convinced a few friends to post nice encouraging reviews and ratings for it.
 Now it’s time to hope that potential users can find it.